mendrika/3cx-v20-api/README.md

+ZABBIX is the monitoring tool we use to extract , parse and graph 3CX servers API data

 # 3cx-v20-api
 extracting 3cx v20 information from API

 All the information inside the script has been retrieved by enabling developper mode and then analyzing requests.
 This script extracts SystemStatus but can be used to extract anything from xapi/v1/ (just append xapi/v1/ to your 3cx URL to get full list of what you can retrieve with the API)